SilasNiewierra/portfolio/prettyme.md

   content: PrettyMe has a very simple concept.
 Two pictures, one winner.
 With a quick
     swipe you decide who is more handsome.
 By winning matches, you gain points.
 Once you reach a certain amount of points, you get a new crown which indicates different levels.
-The catch, you can only chat with people on the same level as you.
+The catch, you can only chat with people on the same level as you.<br><br>A simple a unique social media app to compare users depending on their looks.
+Compete yourself and earn crowns for each won match.
+Get higher ranks, better crowns and be able to chat with people only on your crown level.
   slug: ''
 - template: full-width-media-element
   block: media-1